-The Central Bank of Yemen is pleased to present the Monetary and Financial Developments report covering recent developments through July 2022.
-The report published on a monthly basis, provides readers and researchers interested in monetary and financial developments in the Republic of Yemen with insights into major developments across the country's monetary and banking sectors.
+The Central Bank of Yemen is pleased to present the Monetary and Financial Developments report covering recent developments through September 2022.
+The report published every month provides readers and researchers interested in monetary and financial developments in the Republic of Yemen with insights into major developments across the country's monetary and banking sectors.
 It analyses key components of the Central Bank's balance sheet, the consolidated balance sheet of the commercial and Islamic banks, as well as monetary surveys.
 Budget deficit financing and domestic debt issuances are also covered.
-Finally, there is a special focus on exchange-rate and price developments.
+Finally, there is a special focus on the exchange rate and price developments.